 - Pickup and delivery

 Workmanship is your main concern, but promptness is also important—you don’t want to be without your promised sofa when your in-laws arrive.
-Our Ratings Tables show how surveyed customers rated shops for “starting and completing work promptly.”
+Our ratings tables show how surveyed customers rated shops for “starting and completing work promptly.”
 You’ll get some assurance that the shop will do the work in a timely fashion if you get it to include an estimated completion date on the work order.

-Don’t Make a Big Deposit
+Try to Avoid a Big Deposit

 Determine in advance the amount of the deposit.
 Most shops require 20 to 50 percent of the job’s price.
 A substantial deposit is fair because it protects the shop for its expenditure on fabric and labor if a customer abandons a piece.
 But the smaller the deposit, the more likely you’ll get quick service along with leverage for demanding corrections if the work is unacceptable.